andycranston/mbtester/README.md

 Chances are you will need to edit the `mbcommands.txt` file and change the IP address on the `tcpip-address`.
-Also the `slave-id`, `starting-reg` and `reg-count` will probably need to be changed depending on layout of the Modbus map on the device you are connecting to.
+Also the `slave-id`, `starting-reg` and `reg-count` will probably need to be changed depending on the layout of the Modbus map on the device you are connecting to.

 ## mbcommands.txt file